jpbecotte/bridge-agreements/conventions/over-opponents-take-out-double.md

 - 4M : Showing extras
 - 3x : Game try
 - 4x : Forcing to game, 0-1 cards in this suit

+## When NOT to use
+- Opener opens in (3rd or 4th) and in majors, see Drudy.
+- Opener opens in minor

 ♠♥♦♣